Understanding Soil Water Capture and Use in Very Tall Stubble

 Snow cores were taken via a Federal Snow Sampler (Fig. 1) at two different dates (Jan.
 22 and Feb.
 20) during the winter to measure snow-water equivalence (SWE) and snow depth to assess how snow water storage varies between fields with short and tall stubble.
 At the emergence of spring once the snow has melted, soil moisture was again assessed with a Paul Brown Probe to determine the change in soil moisture compared to the fall the measure stored water from the winter snowpack.
 Paul brown probing was limited to Diekhans’ location only as the Grove’s field site has a cobble layer at ~12 in in depth that the probes cannot penetrate.

-12 Sentex soil moisture probes will be placed in the soil for the duration of the growing season at five depths (2, 6, 10, 14, 18, 22 in) at each location, gathering soil moisture and temperature data than can then be compared between short and tall stubble heights.
+12 Sentex soil moisture probes were placed in the soil for the duration of the growing season at five depths (2, 6, 10, 14, 18, 22 in) at each location, gathering soil moisture and temperature data than can then be compared between short and tall stubble heights.
 These probes are provided in collaboration with Dr. Paul Nugent through his grant Quantifying the spectral response of specialty crops (pulses) to soil acidity, funded by the Specialty Crop Block Grant (SCBG) program.
-Pulse crop yields will be measured at harvest to assess any differences between the pulse crops planted in short stubble versus tall stubble and to explicitly calculate WUE.
+Pulse crop yields were measured at harvest to assess any differences between the pulse crops planted in short stubble versus tall stubble and to explicitly calculate WUE.
 WUE, in the context of this experiment, is calculated as dry matter yield divided by soil water depletion plus the total precipitation that occurred between seeding and harvest dates.

 A linear regression model was fitted to predict the snow water equivalence (SWE) based on stubble height and sensor location using the following formula: SWE= β0 + β1 × stubble + β2 × sensor + ϵ.
 Measured SWE was numerically greater on average in tall vs short stubble, showing P-values of 0.34 and 0.63 for the Diekhans’ and Grove’s field sites respectively (Fig. 1).